Dr Sam RichesAcademic Co-ordinator, Regional Heritage Centre

 Sam is a cultural historian of the late medieval period, with a special interest in the cults of pseudo-historical saints.
 She has published extensively on the cult of St George, and has also worked on the cult of St Ursula.
 Sam is primarily interested in the presentation of gender identity and the role of encounters with the monstrous, both in written narrative and visual motifs associated with popular devotion to saints.

-Sam has worked at a number of UK universities.
-She completed her PhD at the University of Leicester, where she also taught History of Art for a number of years.
+Sam has worked at Lancaster University since 2005; she previously taught at a number of UK universities.
+She completed her PhD at the University of Leicester, where she also taught History of Art for several years.
 She also worked for the Department of Continuing Education at the University of Warwick, teaching courses on late medieval religion.
 Sam subsequently held a temporary lectureship in History at the University of Huddersfield, and then held temporary posts teaching Art History at the Universities of St Andrews and Aberdeen, and also worked for the Department of Continuing Education at the University of Dundee.

 Sam has undertaken a considerable amount of publicity and other work arising from her books St George: a saint for all (Reaktion, 2015) and St George: Hero, Martyr and Myth (Sutton, 2000 and 2005), including public lectures and a number of interviews with regional newspapers and radio stations.
 She also appeared on ‘Start the Week’ (BBC Radio 4) in November 2000 and recorded a number of interviews on location for a BBC Radio 4 documentary series presented by Ian Hislop, broadcast in August 2002 and repeated in February 2003, on myths associated with the patron saints of Britain and Ireland.
 She appeared on ‘The Real Patron Saints’, presented by Robert Beckford, broadcast on Channel 4 in December 2005.
 More recently she appeared on BBC Radio 5 Live on St George's day 2015, and in a discussion on saints in February 2016, she has also been interviewed on BBC Radio 4's Today progamme.